jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "3ii_UPkG3gzP"}

-We can use `jax.device_put` and `jax.jit`'s computation-follows-sharding features to parallelize computation in neural networks.
+You can use {func}`jax.device_put` and {func}`jax.jit`'s computation-follows-sharding features to parallelize computation in neural networks.
 Here are some simple examples, based on this basic neural network:

 ```{code-cell}
 :id: mEKF3zIF3vGU